 Is cold brew stronger than espresso?

-This is a tricky question to answer as both drinks will have a caffeine content dependent upon the beans used.
-Espresso is notoriously strong and in terms of flavor strength, espresso is much stronger.
+This is a tricky question to answer as both cold brew and hot brew will have a caffeine content dependent upon the beans used.
+Espresso in hot brew is notoriously strong and in terms of flavor strength, espresso is much stronger.
 However, when it comes to cold brew vs hot brew cold brew has a lot more caffeine.

 Is Starbucks cold brew considered strong?

 When it comes to cold brew vs hot brew, the Starbucks cold brewed coffee is much stronger.
-In fact, a grande size cup of cold-brewed coffee from Starbucks can contain up to 200 mg of caffeine, making it pretty strong for a single serving - even though it does taste great.
+In fact, a grande size cup of cold brewed coffee from Starbucks can contain up to 200 mg of caffeine which makes it pretty strong for a single serving - even though it does taste great.

 Is it okay to drink cold brew coffee every day?

-Caffeine consumption should always be restricted and moderated, some people can survive with little to no caffeine, and some require huge amounts and arent affected by the side effects.
-We recommend no caffeine after 1 PM and limiting your coffee to 1-2 cups per day to prevent sleep interruption.
+Caffeine consumption should always be restricted and moderated, some people can survive with little to no caffeine, and some require huge amounts and aren't affected by the side effects.

-There you have it.
-You now know enough about cold brew and hot brew coffee to tackle that hipster coffee shop with a smile on your face.
-Remember, cold brew for milder flavors and less bitterness, hot brew for intense, full-bodied flavor.
+Hopefully you now know everything about cold brew vs hot brewed coffee and you feel ready to tackle that hipster coffee shop with a smile on your face.